mworion/MountWizzard4/docs/source/explain/main.rst

 different types of models to possibly improve your model for certain use cases.
 For example if you have a 50 point model for the overall sky, you could add a DSO track for you current object to improve accuracy by modeling more points in your area of interest during this night.

+A new feature: if you use Open analyse model build window, you could select any model build file and check conditions and model build results.

 Manage Model Tab
 ----------------